-Time or expertise needed for the day-to-day management of real estate investments or homeowners’ associations or residential, commercial, or industrial properties is the job of Property, Real Estate, or Community Association Manager.
+Time and expertise needed for the day-to-day management of real estate investments of homeowners’ associations or residential, commercial, or industrial properties.
+This job is taken care by Property, Real Estate, or Community Association Manager.
 You should have right combination of skill set such as, excellent interpersonal skills, good communication as well as an ability to tactfully deal with people besides the academic requirements to become successful as property or real estate manager.
 These managers are employed either directly by the owner or indirectly through a contract with a property management firm.
 Work time is split between the office and being on-site at the property.

 You can specialize in one of the following areas:

 - Property and real estate managers oversee the performance of income-producing commercial or residential properties and ensure that real estate investments achieve their expected revenues.

 - Community association managers manage the common property and services of condominiums, cooperatives, and planned communities through their homeowners’ or community associations.

 - Onsite property managers are responsible for the day-to-day operation of a single property, such as an apartment complex, an office building, or a shopping center.

 - Real estate asset managers plan and direct the purchase, sale, and development of real estate properties on behalf of businesses and investors.
 They focus on long-term strategic financial planning, rather than on the day-to-day operations of the property.